bodrovis/lokalise_rails/README.md

 rails lokalise_rails:import
 ```

-Please note that any existing files inside the `locales` directory will be overwritten!
+Please note that any duplicating files inside the `locales` directory (or any other directory that you've specified in the options) will be overwritten!
 You may enable [safe mode](https://github.com/bodrovis/lokalise_rails#import-settings) to check whether the folder is empty or not.

 ## Exporting translations to Lokalise